Research and Innovation at the School of Media Arts

 What we do

 Research at the School of Media Arts is clustered around the wider Wintec research themes.
-These themes are: Inclusive Culture, Language and Indigenous People; Innovation, Creativity and Design; Human and Societal Health, Wellness and Performance; Transformative technologies and the future of learning, workplaces and careers; and, Regeneration, Revitalisation and Transformation.
-These themes provide a focus for both individual and collaborative research practice, and integrate our ongoing research practice into other elements of the School.
+These themes are as follows: Inclusive Culture, Language and Indigenous People; Innovation, Creativity and Design; Human and Societal Health, Wellness and Performance; Transformative technologies and the future of learning, workplaces and careers; and, Regeneration, Revitalisation and Transformation.
+These themes provide a focus for both individual and collaborative research practice and integrate our ongoing research practice into other elements of the School.
 We also are regularly exploring work which simultaneously explores a number of the research themes.